oslabs-beta/LatchQL/NPM-MODULE/README.md

 let latch = new LatchQL(typeDefs, resolvers);
 ```

-Lastly, invoke startLatch passing in your express server and port to access endpoints
+Lastly, invoke startLatch passing in your express server and its port to access endpoints
 ```js
 latch.startLatch(app, port);
 ```